 Grenada Taxes for Individuals

-Individuals in Grenada don’t have to pay capital gains tax, inheritance tax, or global income tax.
+Individuals living in Grenada do not have to pay Grenada capital gains tax, inheritance tax, or global income tax.
 The primary tax that people need to bear in Grenada is the gross income tax.
 For non-residents, withholding taxes are levied on dividends and other payments.

-Income Tax – Individuals need to pay income tax on income that is received in the country.
+Income Tax – Individuals need to pay income tax on income that is received in a Grenada bank account.
 For instance, salaries and business income received within the country.
-Grenada residents must also pay income taxes on interest, royalties, rent, and other income, whereas non-residents need to pay all these in their source country.
+Grenada residents must also pay income taxes on interest, royalties, rental income depending on the rental value, and other income, whereas non-residents need to pay all these in their source country.

 For residents and non-residents, a similar Grenada tax rate is applicable.